Kotlin/kotlinx.serialization/docs/json.md

 ### Parsing to Json element

-A string can _parsed_ into an instance of [JsonElement] with the [Json.parseToJsonElement] function.
+A string can be _parsed_ into an instance of [JsonElement] with the [Json.parseToJsonElement] function.
 It is called neither decoding nor deserialization, because none of that happens in the process.
 Only JSON parser is being used here.